arion023/KNR-droniada/README.md

 Start the simulation by clicking the execute button.
 ![image](https://github.com/arion023/KNR-droniada/assets/117840525/b099eba9-7e52-4603-aead-15bd512aad22)

-- Step 4: Controlling the Drone and camera
+### Controllers short description.
-Use the arrow keys for drone control. to control camera use 1 and 2 key.
+- The ManualController allows you to control the drone using the arrow keys for directional movement and shift + arrow keys for altitude adjustments.
+Furthermore, it allows you to control the camera up and down with the 1 and 2 keys, and control camera roll with the A and D keys.
+- ManualController allows you to control the drone with external pipes.
+More infromation in PipeController.py file.